noobpwnftw/chessdb/README.md

 Please check the corresponding source code for detailed API syntax and output format.

+## Database Snapshot

+A full database snapshot which contains about 3 billion unique positions as of 2019-07-28 is available at:

+ftp://ftp.chessdb.cn/pub/chessdb/data-snapshot-20190728.tar

 *** Expect no further documentation except this one but the code should be self-explanatory.